Lsagar97/Lsagar97/README.md

  [ A man who believes much more in discipline than motivations.
    Start unknown finish unforgetteble.🦣]
-- 👋 Hi, I’m lakshmi sagar P
+- 👋 Hi, Lakshmisagar here,
-- 👀 I’m interested in aws cloud , devops engineer , data
+- 👀 Interested in aws cloud , devops engineer , data
 - 📫 you can mail to lakshmi.sagar.lsp@gmail.com to reach out me

 <!---